reclaimprotocol/reclaim-sdk/docs/proof-verification/onchain-verification.md

 # On-chain Verification of Reclaim proofs

+## Verifying Proofs from Reclaim
-This method of verification helps to build trustless dApps.
-A user generates a proof and submits it to the relevant smart-contract/dApp for verification.
-This smart-contract can query Reclaim Contract to verify the validity of the proof.
-Based on the response from Reclaim Contract and the specific application logic, the smart-contract can execute transactions.
+Your user generates a proof and submits it to your smart-contract/dApp for verification.
+Your smart-contract call the function `assertValidEpochAndSignedClaim()` from Reclaim Contract to verify the validity of the proof.
+Based on the response from Reclaim Contract and your application logic, you can programme your contract to execute transactions.

 ## Prerequisites

-- Proof has already been generated using one of *reclaim-sdk* or *reclaim-client-sdk*.
+- Proof has been generated using Reclaim app.
+See [here](../installing-reclaim-wallet.md) for instructions on how to install Reclaim app.

 ## Relevant Components of the Proof